 Green Education plays a special role in the achievement of the objectives of the SDGs and supports the interaction between ecological, social and economic factors.

-- maintain a network of Green Education practitioners and to share knowledge and experiences with regard to Green Education in Asia.
-The WG also identifies and learns from successful Green Education projects in the region
+- maintain a network of green education practitioners who share knowledge and experiences with regard to Green Education in Asia and learn from Green Education projects in the region

 - provide “green” knowledge and develops attitudes and patterns of behaviour that support partner countries in introducing sustainable ways of developing and doing business

 - promote a shift in values in relation to environmental sustainability and supports individuals and organisations in identifying, experimenting and teaching environmentally sustainable models of behaviour